clemsonciti/workshop-palmetto/_episodes/01-introduction.md

 Currently, the Palmetto cluster is ranked at #392 in the list of the world's most powerful computers (#9 among the United States' universities).

 The Palmetto cluster is maintained by two teams: a team of *system administrators*, who work directly at the cluster, and monitors its hardware and operating system, and a team of *research facilitators*, who work with the Palmetto users.
 The two teams work very closely together.
+As research facilitators, we provide training workshops, online help and support, and in-person office hours (which are currently on Zoom).

 <img src="../fig/citi_flyer.png" style="height:450px">